All-terrain vehicle: US Public Law 110-314

-Four-wheeled ATVs (1980–present)
+Four-wheeled ATVs (since 1980)

 Suzuki was a leader in the development of mass production four-wheeled ATVs.
 It sold the first model, the 1982 QuadRunner LT125, which was a recreational machine for beginners.

 Adventure Vehicles of Monroe, Louisiana made the first quad ATV in 1980.
 They called it the Avenger 400.
 Prior to that, Adventure Vehicles made 3 wheel ATVs and a dump body utility 3 wheeler using Kohler 8 hp engines and Comet drive systems (Comet centrifugal belt-driven clutch, and a Comet forward, neutral, reverse transaxle, with a rigid rear axle or rear differential option.)
 The Avenger 400 was a rigid suspension vehicle with a fiberglass body and welded tube construction.
 It was a rudimentary vehicle reminiscent of the Tote Gote of the 1960s.

 Suzuki sold the first four-wheeled mini ATV, the LT50, from 1984 to 1987.
 After the LT50, Suzuki sold the first ATV with a CVT transmission, the LT80, from 1987 to 2006.

 In 1985 Suzuki introduced to the industry the first high-performance four-wheel ATV, the Suzuki LT250R QuadRacer.
 This machine was in production for the 1985–1992 model years.
 During its production run, it underwent three major engineering makeovers.
 However, the core features were retained.
 These were: a sophisticated long-travel suspension, a liquid-cooled, two-stroke motor, and a fully-manual five-speed transmission (for 1985–1986 models), and a six-speed transmission (for the '87–'92 models).
 It was a machine exclusively designed for racing by highly skilled riders.

 Honda responded a year later with the FourTrax TRX250R—a machine that has not been replicated until recently.
 It currently remains a trophy winner and competitor to big-bore ATVs.
 Kawasaki responded with its Tecate-4 250.
 The TRX250R was very similar to the ATC250R it eventually replaced and is often considered one of the greatest sport ATVs ever built.

 In 1987, Yamaha Motor Company introduced a different type of high-performance machine, the Banshee 350, which featured a twin-cylinder liquid-cooled two-stroke motor from the RD350LC street motorcycle.
 Heavier and more difficult to ride in the dirt than the 250s, the Banshee became a popular machine with sand dune riders thanks to its unique power delivery.
 The Banshee remains popular, but 2006 is the last year it was available in the U.S. (due to EPA emissions regulations); it remained available in Canada until 2008 and in Australia until 2012.
 The Warrior 350 was introduced in 1987 and went on for years as a light and fast ATV.